Creating custom inspectors in Godot C# more easily

 }

 You can go further and modify the entire inspector of a Node.
-The process is similar, just inherit from "CustomInspectorBase<YOURNODE>" and you can start modifying the Inspector right away.
+The process is similar: inherit from "CustomInspectorBase<YOURNODE>" and you can start customizing the Inspector right away.
+This is useful for things like organizing properties into groups, adding custom buttons, or hiding fields based on other values, all without touching the node's source code.

 In conclusion

 Have fun!
 The system can be expanded with more hooks and similar (for example auto-adding scenes to the Inspector Dock) so we'll keep you updated once we're able to do so.
-You find everything in the repository, and it's MIT licensed so you can use it freely in your games/tools and similar.
+You find everything in the repository.
+It's MIT licensed, meaning 0 restrictions on commercial use, and works on Godot 4.4 (tested).

 Thank you so much for reading and see you on the next post!